WHY STUDY AT OUR INSTITUTE?

 Media and Communication Studies

 Various types of media play an important role in today's advanced societies.
-The PhD programme is intended for all those who are more deeply interested in study of mass media, historical and current development of the media, methodology of study of communication and media and basic and applied research of media and media communication.
+The PhD programme is intended for all those who are more deeply interested in the study of mass media, historical and current development of the media, methodology of study of communication and media and basic and applied research of media and media communication.

 Our faculty has one of the highest international mobility participation rates of all the faculties of Charles University.
 Each year we welcome around 500 exchange students from all over the world.